3D Secure

 Send 3DS authenticated transactions to Kount

-If this option is enabled, all transactions that are successfully authenticated with 3D Secure will also go through BlueSnap's fraud checks through Kount.
+If this option is enabled, all transactions that are successfully authenticated with 3DS will also go through BlueSnap's fraud checks through Kount.

 Process failed 3DS transactions

-If this feature is enabled, transactions that fail 3D Secure authentication will still be processed.
+If this feature is enabled, transactions that fail 3DS authentication will still be processed.
 This option is not available for Europe and the UK.

 ❗️